Learning Gardens

 Woodland Garden

-The woodland garden is to the east of the prairie garden near the parking lot.
+The woodland garden is to the east of the prairie garden near the tennis court parking lot.
 An Eagle Scout project, it was planted with plants donated by Shaw Nature Reserve in 2002.
 The garden consists of woodland wildflowers, most of which bloom in the spring before the trees leaf out, smaller trees such as dogwood, and tall trees, including a shortleaf pine, the only evergreen tree native to Missouri.
-Celedine poppy, ferns, senecio, and various violets are some of the wildflowers in the garden.
+Celandine poppy, bloodroot, trillium, dutchman's breeches, ferns, senecio, and various violets are some of the wildflowers in the garden.

 Herb Garden

-The back door of the building opens onto the herb garden, a traditional kitchen garden that was designed and installed in 2002 by Jeanne Baker, with the assistance of U.City in Bloom.
+A traditional herb garden was designed and installed in 2002 by Jeanne Baker.
 It is a formal round garden with natural sandstone flags and brick edging.
-Represented in the garden are many herbs from four main categories: aromatic, culinary, medicinal and ornamental; including scented geraniums (aromatic), Fennel (culinary), Yarrow (medicinal) and Artemesia (ornamental).
-Most of the aromatic herbs are located in the heart of the garden's central beds.
+Represented in the garden are many herbs from three main categories: aromatic, culinary, and medicinal.

 Rain Garden